M-O-P-D/Police-Supply-Demand/README.md

 - categorical:
   - the type of the crime
   - whether a suspect has been identified

-## Model Stack
+  - a severity score for the crime type

-Interoperation of Police supply-demand ABM and crime microsimulation: see [stack](doc/stack.md)
+## Microsimulation app service

-## App Service
+[not sure if we still need this capability]

-NB this has dependencies (e.g. Flask) not specified in requirements.txt/conda-env.yml.
+The microsimulation can be run as an app service.NB this has dependencies (e.g. Flask) not specified in requirements.txt/conda-env.yml.
 If running outside docker, you will need to install manually.

 ### Building